 The collection and use of personal data are subject to the European General Data Protection Regulation (GDPR) 2016/679 (URL link), which relates to the processing of personal data.
-It applies to physical persons (HCPs).
+It applies to physical persons (HCPs) and exceptionally, in the case of Austria, Luxembourg and Switzerland to HCOs as well.
 The Regulation is directly applicable in each country and harmonizes national data protection legislations.
 The Regulation requires that personal data needs to be adequate, relevant, and limited to what is necessary in relation to the purposes for which they are processed.
 Data controllers (such as Ipsen) need to ensure that the data is accurate, up-to-date and must keep it secure.

 Where the publication of data is deemed to be in the public interest, this can outweigh the individual's right to privacy and form a legitimate basis for publication.
-This approach is being adopted in countries such as the Netherlands, Norway, and Slovakia.
+This approach is being adopted in countries such as France, the Netherlands, Denmark, and Slovakia.